LucasNobrega/Pitico/README.md

 ```

 ## Configure
 The Rocket server's ip and port can be configured in the Rocket.toml file.
-The default ip and port is: `127.0.0.1` and `8000`.
+The default ip and port are: `127.0.0.1` and `8000`.